Back to blog

 Why the IFS and AMOS migrations stall

-Carriers have spent hundreds of millions trying to move maintenance and ops onto IFS, AMOS, or Sabre.
-The replacements work for the headline functions.
-They almost never cover the 40 or 50 edge-case Forms screens that handle interline baggage, irregular ops recovery, or specific ground handling contracts.
+Carriers have spent hundreds of millions moving maintenance and ops onto IFS, AMOS, or Sabre.
+The replacements work for headline functions.
+They almost never cover the 40 or 50 edge-case Forms screens handling interline baggage, irregular ops recovery, or specific ground handling contracts.

 Those screens stay.
 The carrier ends up running the new system and Oracle Forms in parallel, permanently.
 We call this the 90% migration.
 It’s the worst of both worlds.